hjr37/diff-gaussian-rasterization/README.md

     --'opacity_map': Opacity map.
 ```

-# Diff-gaussian-rasterization-Light (Ignore)
+# Diff-gaussian-rasterization-Light
 In our proposed <a href="https://github.com/hjr37/CG-SLAM">CG-SLAM</a>, due to efficiency, we adopted this light version, in which we ignored parts that have a minimal impact on the pose estimation.
-Missing parts in this version have been highlighted in blue boxes in the above images.
+Specifically, we ignored the following two parts:

+1. High-order SH coefficients (<strong>Color branch</strong>)

+2. Projected 2D covariance in EWA Splatting (<strong>Blue boxes in Opacity branch</strong>)
 ## Installation
 ```bash
 git clone https://github.com/hjr37/diff-gaussian-rasterization.git